SuperFeeeelix/Catch/README.md

   ## Description
   this is a program where people can interact with one another, creating an account, post blogs and users being able to to interact
   ## Requirements
-  nodemon, express.js, cors, and mongoose
+  nodemon, express.js, cors, and mongoose, mongoDb

   ## Api-Routes
   ## Usage